✦ Scandinavian-inspired design, curated for modern living

 Drainage Options Available

 Effective drainage options are essential for maintaining the performance of your commercial-grade dehumidifier in the basement.
 Many models come with built-in pumps, allowing for automatic drainage of condensation, so you won’t have to worry about manual water removal.
 This feature is especially helpful in hard-to-reach areas.
 The drainage distance for these pumps typically ranges from 9.84 to 19.6 feet, giving you flexibility in directing water either vertically or horizontally.
 Additionally, gravity drainage systems let you easily connect a hose, allowing water to flow from high to low points.
-Some dehumidifiers also include long drainage hoses, around 6 to 16.4 feet, which enhances installation versatility and guarantees continuous operation without frequent emptying.
+Some dehumidifiers also include long drainage hoses, around 6 to 16.4 feet, which enhances installation versatility and supports continuous operation without frequent emptying.

 Energy Efficiency Ratings